-My aim at conducting the preliminary study was to validate four moral-political conflict scenarios that were developed as research stimuli.
-As shown, political ideology did not moderate the assesment of each scenario as featuring either binding or individualizing foundation.
+My aim in conducting the preliminary study was to validate four moral-political conflict scenarios that were developed as research stimuli.
+As shown, political ideology did not moderate the assessment of each scenario as featuring either binding or individualizing foundation.
 Nevertheless, as the reviewer appointed, it appears to be that the “binding scenarios” were perceived as equally relevant to both the individuating and the binding foundations.
-Though not expected, these findings are could be explained by the two main theoretical approaches to morality.
+Though not expected, these findings could be explained by the two main theoretical approaches to morality.

-A common approach to morality, is that morality, in general, is first and foremost about protecting individuals (Turiel, 1983).
-This approach claims that morality can be reduced to the individualizing foundations and that all moral violations are fundamentally represented, and could be explained, by either justice/fairness moral foundation as Lawrence Kohlberg asserted (Kohlberg, 1971), or by the harm foundation , as suggested by the harm-based approach to morality (Gray, Young, & Waytz, 2012; Schein & Gray, 2015).
-In other words, from this perspective, the binding moral violations are tangled with individualizing concerns, and

-could be understood and perceived as inherently violating justice or harm violations as well.
-For example, the Mahmoud Abbas's speech at the UN General Assembly accusing Israel of conducting a “war of genocide”, might be perceived as both disgracing for the Israeli nation and personally offensive.
-If so, then it is expected that the individualizing foundations dominance will appear even when examining the effects of binding foundations.
+A common approach to morality is that it, in general, is first and foremost about the protection of individuals (Turiel, 1983).
+This approach claims that morality can be reduced to the individualizing foundations, and that all moral violations are fundamentally represented, and could be explained, by either the justice/fairness moral foundation as Lawrence Kohlberg asserted (Kohlberg, 1971), or by the harm foundation, as suggested by the harm-based approach to morality (Gray et al., 2012; Schein & Gray, 2015).
+In other words, from this perspective, the binding moral violations are entangled with individualizing concerns, and could be understood and perceived as inherently violating justice in addition to harm violations.
+For example, Mahmoud Abbas’s speech at the UN General Assembly accusing Israel of conducting a “war of genocide” might be perceived as both disgracing the Israeli nation and as personally offensive.
+If this is the case, it is henceforth expected that the dominance of the individualizing foundations will appear even when examining the effects of binding foundations.

 From the MFT perspective, it is assumed that liberals prioritize concerns related to the individualizing foundations as being more relevant than conservatives, whereas conservatives endorse all five foundations (Haidt, Graham & Joseph, 2009).
-Moreover, Graham, Haidt & Nosek (2009) points out that participants across the political spectrum agree that individualizing concerns are very relevant to moral judgment.
+Moreover, Graham et al. (2009) point out that participants across the political spectrum agree that individualizing concerns are considerably relevant to moral judgement.
 In other words, it might be that participants from the right, endorsing all of the five foundations, rated the binding scenarios as indicating both binding and individualizing moral concerns.

 Study 1